|

 animals often settle on the portions of the fan clam that sticks out

-above the sand.
+above the sand, even when the clam is still alive.
 These provide food and shelter for small animals.
+The tiny

-Pea crab (Pinnotheres sp.) is sometimes found living inside
+Pea crab (Pinnotheres sp.) and small snapping shrimps are sometimes found living inside

 Human